 GVWR (Gross Vehicle Weight Rating) - is the maximum allowable weight of the fully loaded vehicle (including all options, equipment, passengers and cargo).
+The GVWR is shown on the

-The GVWR is shown on the Safety Compliance Certification Label.
-See the completed vehicle's owner's guide for the location of the Certification Label.
+The GVWR is shown on the Safety Compliance Certification Label located on the B-Pillar or the edge of the driver's door.
 The GVW must never exceed the GVWR.

-Exceeding the Safety Certification Label vehicle weight rating limits could result in substandard vehicle handling or performance, engine, transmission and/or structural damage, serious damage to the vehicle, loss of control and personal injury.
+Exceeding the Safety Compliance Certification Label vehicle weight rating limits could result in substandard vehicle handling or performance, engine, transmission and/or structural damage, serious damage to the vehicle, loss of control and personal injury.